Rottweiler Intake Kit

 We rode in rain, mud, extreme silt and even splashed through water holes and river crossings.
 There isn’t the splash protection of the stock box and water can get in or near the filter but it is very difficult for significant amounts to make it into the velocity stacks, provide you don’t submerge them.
 The thickness of the filter was as good as any off-road foam filter and we used it with the recommended No-Toil oil with successful results, though the rigid design of the filter likes to have the oil applied with the aerosol can as opposed to the pour-in variety.

 Bang for the buck there isn't a better way to extract performance and power from your KTM Twin.
-It is good useable power, smooth where you mostly ride the bike.
+It is good useable power, smooth where you mostly ride the bike with more power and torque.
 That part of the powerband that is often overlooked, the low to mid-range zone is where this intake system is fabulous.
 That is where this kit makes a big difference even if your fascination is on the other end of the dyno chart.